TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/SoftwareSetup.md

 ### 7. Set your Git Config Email

 Go to your `gitpod.io` environment variable settings at https://gitpod.io/user/variables.
-On the left of the page navigate to the variables tab and add two new variables with the keys being `GIT_AUTHOR_EMAIL` and `GIT_COMMITER_EMAIL` and value being your github privacy email address.
+On this page add two new variables with the keys being `GIT_AUTHOR_EMAIL` and `GIT_COMMITER_EMAIL` and value being your github privacy email address.
 You will need to set a scope for this environment variables.
 `*/*` can be used if you want these emails to be applied to all workspaces opened in gitpod,or they could be set to `TheEvergreenStateCollege/upper-division-cs`.